turingschool/front-end-curriculum/lessons/redux-round-two.md

 ```

 *Middleware*
-Middleware is code inserted between the code receiving a request and the code generating a response.
+Middleware is code inserted between the part of your app receiving a request and the part that generates a response.
 In other words (straight from the docs), it **provides a third party extension point between dispatching an action and the moment it reaches the reducer**.
-There are tons of examples of middleware usage in a React-Redux app, but a big reason is to make asynchronous API calls to hit a database.
+There are tons of examples of middleware usage in a React-Redux app, but a big reason is to make asynchronous API calls to fetch data from outside your app.

 **Example:**
 (`hitTwitterAPI` is a made-up function that makes a request to some third party API, for instance.)